Effective May 21, 2023, P&N has joined EisnerAmper. Read the full announcement here.

-It is difficult to predict the timing, velocity, and resulting impact of events like the coronavirus pandemic, hurricanes, and other natural disasters that affect the continuity of an organization’s operations.
+It is difficult to predict the timing, velocity, and resulting impact of events like hurricanes, floods, a pandemic, and other disasters that affect the continuity of an organization’s operations.
 However, with the implementation of strong internal controls and disaster preparedness and recovery plans, the impact caused by these events can be minimized.
-Hurricane season is upon us, and it’s more important than ever for organizations to plan ahead for brief and long-term disruptions to operations in order to support continued success, particularly in light of the coronavirus pandemic.
+Hurricane season is upon us, and it’s critical for organizations to plan ahead for brief and long-term disruptions to operations in order to support continued success.

 At a high level, disaster preparedness and recovery internal controls for your organization should include: